Protect Your Children from Losing Their Inheritance

 By Eileen M.S.
 Nims, Esq.

 You have worked hard and have planned well to make sure you will leave your children and/or grandchildren with some of your hard-earned or well-invested money.
 You have protected them against financial pitfalls and heartaches, and you may have even drafted a will in which you have designated who gets what.
 However, even with all the protections and planning in the world, you cannot prevent unfortunate circumstances from happening in your children’s lives.
-What if three years after receiving her inheritance, your daughter files for divorce and her spouse receives half of the proceeds of her inheritance?
+What if three years after receiving her inheritance, your daughter files for divorce with the help of the digital divorce services and her spouse receives half of the proceeds of her inheritance?
 Once your assets have passed on to your children, you have no more control over what happens subsequently.
 Or do you?

-You can’t save your children from the loss of a marriage, but you can save them from losing your family’s assets in the process.
+You can’t save your children from the loss of a marriage, but you can save them from losing your family’s assets in the process with the help of a divorce law professional.

 Having a trust does not automatically mean that your assets are protected, however.
 Many standard trusts contain language that makes the trust vulnerable to creditors and ex-spouses.
 For example, if the trust requires the beneficiaries to receive a certain amount or percentage per year, this is seen as a right that is then shared by the couple and subject to division upon the dissolution of your child’s marriage.